neale/neale.github.io/index.md

 I live in Corvallis, originally from Portland - all in Oregon &#x1F332;.

-I'm currently a PhD candidate under Dr. <a href="https://web.engr.oregonstate.edu/~lif/" class="landing-link">Fuxin Li</a> at Oregon State University</p>
+I'm currently a PhD candidate under Dr. [Fuxin Li](https://web.engr.oregonstate.edu/~lif/) at Oregon State University.
-I'm broadly interested in variational inference, generative models, adversarial defenses, and information geometry.
+I'm broadly interested in implicit variational inference, generative models, uncertainty, and information geometry.
 Broadly, I want to create AI agents which we can trust.
-This means I spend a lot of time thinking about uncertainty, alignment, and paperclips.
+This means I spend a lot of time thinking about alignment, and paperclips.

+Currently I'm interested in learning distributions over functions, and using them to improve methods in computer vision and reinforcement learning.
+By leveraging some recent advances in particle vairational inference, we can learn these intractable distributions even for complex neural networks.
+The resulting distributions have numerous benefits over single models, and even bootstrapped ensembles.

 I've worked at Horizon Robotics, [Intel](https://vimeo.com/170280447), and [Tektronix](https://www.tek.com/)